-Niagara Falls is by far the most famous waterfall in North America.
+Niagara Falls is by far the most famous waterfall in North America (at least in our minds).
 It has been the backdrop to many honeymoons, proposals, daredevil stunts, and even key moments in the history of the United States.
 If you haven't heard of this falls, it's time for you to get out and start exploring the world around you!

 To Julie and I, we visited this waterfall with a lot of expectations.
-But after having seen it, we'd have to say we were quite impressed by its power and size (so much so that it not only topped our Top 10 USA Waterfalls List but also made our Top 10 Waterfalls of the World).
+But after having seen it (twice), we'd have to say we were quite impressed by its power and size (so much so that it not only topped our Top 10 USA Waterfalls List but also made our Top 10 Waterfalls of the World List).
 In fact, Niagara Falls is said to be the largest waterfall (by volume) in North America.
 The falls actually consists of three separate components - Horseshoe Falls (see photo above), American Falls, and Bridal Veil Falls.
-Combined, the falls is said to have an average discharge of a mind boggling over 7000 cubic meters per second.
+Combined, the falls is said to have an average discharge upwards of a mind boggling 7,000 cubic meters per second or nearly 85,000 cubic feet per second.
 It's said that over 90% of this volume is over the Horseshoe Falls.

 The Niagara River marks the border between New York, USA and Ontario, Canada.
 The American Falls and Bridal Veil Falls lies on the American side while the Horseshoe Falls is considered Canadian even though my maps seem to indicate that the political boundary in the middle of the Niagara River also splits the falls.
 We felt the falls was easily experienced from both sides so it didn't really matter which side we were on (though waiting in line at the border control could be a total pain, especially heading into the American side).
-Click here to read about some of the trip logistics and nuances we had to figure out when visiting both sides.
+Speaking of visiting both sides, we did a write-up of our trip logistics and nuances involved in visiting both sides of the falls.

 The falls is said to contribute a large amount of hydroelectric power to the power grid in the Eastern US and Canada.
 Perhaps in recognition of this heritage of hydroelectricity, we noticed a statue of Nikola Tesla at the falls.
 It was he who was credited with being the first to successfully turn the energy of falling water from Niagara Falls into electricity that was distributed for private and industrial use.